gpozzi/sql-projects/managing-big-data-with-sql/dognition/dognition.md

 <img src="https://d2kl333iheywy2.cloudfront.net/assets/cat/badges/protodog-badge-f3a41926abebb18d9015c0766e49505a.png" width="100"> <img src="https://d2kl333iheywy2.cloudfront.net/assets/cat/badges/einstein-badge-1493afc11f9d66f4f343ec2f9dc06e00.png" width="100"> <img src="https://d2kl333iheywy2.cloudfront.net/assets/cat/badges/maverick-badge-19d5212404388d137f4baa3bf1727c68.png" width="100"> <img src="https://d2kl333iheywy2.cloudfront.net/assets/cat/badges/stargazer-badge-6e4eb51f2ea0a268c5f884ea53f5f5f3.png" width="100">

 One of Dognition’s primary goals is to be able to collect as much data as possible from as many different kinds of dogs as possible.
-Thus, they have tasked us with helping them figure out what business changes they could implement to increase the number of tests users complete on their website.
+Thus, they have tasked us with helping them **figure out what business changes they could implement to increase the number of tests users complete on their website**.
 They have made the data set described below available for our Excel to MySQL: Analytic Techniques for Business Specialization course so that we as a class can learn how to use data analytics to make these types of actionable recommendations.

 ### Important information: